akornatskyy/wheezy.web/doc/tutorial.rst

             self.author = author
             self.message = message

-The function ``u()`` is a compatibility function that always return unicode version of string regardless of python version.
+The function ``u()`` is a compatibility function that always returns the unicode version of a string regardless of python version.
 If you are using python 3 you can eliminate it completely since any string is natively unicode in python 3 (vs byte string in python 2).